 Abused Women’s Shelter: Court and Community Advocate

 If you are looking to make a career change, you aren’t alone.
-According to data from the Bureau of Labor Statistics 2015-2016 Current Population Survey, about 6.2 million workers (or 4 percent of the total workforce) made a career change.
+According to data from the Bureau of Labor Statistics Current Population Survey, an estimated 6.4% of workers will change occupations each year.
 Because of its flexibility, interdisciplinary nature, and wide variety of career paths, social work is a perfect field for individuals looking for a change.
 Read on to learn how you can get started in a career helping others by transforming lives and communities.

 What is your why?
 This is perhaps the most important question to ask yourself when you are planning a career shift.
 Examining your motivations for leaving your current job will provide you with an opportunity for important self-reflection and can often reveal what matters most to you.